Leandro Zazpe

-Leandro Agustín Zazpe Rodríguez (born 29 April, 1994) is a Uruguayan professional footballer who plays as a left back for Deportes Valdivia.
+Leandro Agustín Zazpe Rodríguez (born 29 April 1994) is a Uruguayan professional footballer who plays as a left back for Montevideo Wanderers.

 Career

 Zazpe's first club were Fénix.
 He made his professional debut in November 2013 during a 2–1 loss to Peñarol.
 Fourteen appearances later, Zazpe scored his first senior goal in a win vs. Racing Club on 29 August 2015.
 In July 2016, Zazpe joined Juventud.
 During 2016 and 2017, he made thirty-two appearances and scored four goals before being loaned to Argentine Primera División side Defensa y Justicia.
 He returned at the end of 2017 after no appearances for Defensa, appearing on the bench just once in September against Estudiantes.
 Whilst in Argentina, Juventud were relegated to tier two.

 In January 2018, Zazpe signed for Uruguayan Primera División team Cerro on loan.
 He scored on his debut for Cerro, in a draw with Liverpool on February 4, 2018.
 A move to Racing Club was completed on 8 January 2019.